 Daphne Pinkerson is an Emmy Award-winning filmmaker and the long-time documentary film partner of Marc Levin.

-She has produced 18 films in total to date for HBO, most recently Stockton on my Mind, a film that looked at the work of millennial mayor Michael Tubbs and One Nation Under Stress, with Sanjay Gupta, CNN’s Chief Medical Correspondent.
+She has produced 21 documentaries to date for HBO, most recently An American Bombing - the Road to April 19th, a film that looked at the surge in political violence through the story of the Oklahoma City bombing.
+Her other recent films include It’s Basic about guaranteed income, Stockton on my Mind, which profiled the work of millennial mayor, Michael Tubbs, and One Nation Under Stress, with Sanjay Gupta, CNN’s Chief Medical Correspondent.
 She was also the supervising producer on two HBO documentaries that premiered in the fall of 2021, Adrienne, about the life and death of actress Adrienne Shelly, and The Slow Hustle, about police corruption in Baltimore.

 Her other HBO work includes a trilogy looking at the effects of global economic forces on working people.
-It began with Schmatta: Rags to Riches to Rags, a film about what happened to manufacturing in America through the emblematic story of the Garment Center in Manhattan, then Hard Times: Lost on Long Island, which looked at the fallout of the 2008 recession on upper middle-income people, and finally Class Divide, which profiled hypergentrification in one NYC neighborhood as a microcosm of what was happening in major cities throughout the world.
+It began with Schmatta: Rags to Riches to Rags, a film about what happened to manufacturing in America through the emblematic story of the Garment Center in Manhattan, then Hard Times: Lost on Long Island, which covered the fallout of the 2008 recession on upper middle-income people, and finally Class Divide, which examined hypergentrification in one NYC neighborhood as a microcosm of what was occurring in major cities throughout the world.

-She was the Supervising Producer on Brick City, a five-hour docu-series on Newark, NJ, which premiered on the Sundance Channel.
-In 2007, she was the Supervising Producer on Mr. Untouchable, a film about heroin kingpin Nicky Barnes, which was theatrically released by Magnolia Films.
-In 2006, she was the Supervising Producer on Protocols of Zion, Levin’s personal look at 9/11, which aired on HBO/Cinemax and was theatrically released by ThinkFilm.
+She was the Supervising Producer on Brick City, a five-hour docu-series on Newark, NJ, which premiered on the Sundance Channel; Mr. Untouchable, a film about heroin kingpin Nicky Barnes, which was theatrically released by Magnolia Films; and Protocols of Zion, Levin’s personal look at 9/11, which aired on HBO/Cinemax and was theatrically released by ThinkFilm.

 In addition to producing and directing, she shoots stylized film and video with small format cameras.
 She has captured some cinematic firsts, filming a gang drive-by shooting in Little Rock, Arkansas (HBO’s Gang War: Bangin’ in Little Rock) and inmates injecting drugs in prison (HBO’s Prisoners of the War on Drugs.)
 She was also the Associate Producer and additional shooter on the dramatic feature SLAM.
 In 1988, during the press restrictions in South Africa, she launched South Africa Now, a weekly half-hour news program which commissioned pieces from inside South Africa for broadcast on Public Television, CNN World Report and ITN.